mdre/FullPath/README.md

 ### Avaliable parametes:
 - maxDepth: <int> set maximum level of depth.
 Default: 100;
 - direction: "IN", "OUT", "BOTH"
 - include: [] array of string indicating the class name to include.
+It match Edges and Vertex class.
 - exclude: [] array of string indicating the class name to exclude.
+It match Edges and Vertex class.
+- includeEdge: [] array of string indicating the class name of Edges to include.
+- excludeEdge: [] array of string indicating the class name of Edges to exclude.
+- includeClasses: [] array of string indicating the class name of to include.
+All subclasses will be added automatically.
+It match Edges and Vertex class.
+- excludeClasses: [] array of string indicating the class name of to exclude.
+All subclasses will be added automatically.
+It match Edges and Vertex class.

 ## Example
 ```Java